1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: The policy crippled their military and financial independence.

-36. Wellesley established Fort William College in Calcutta in:
+36. Wellesley established Fort William College in Calcutta in___________.

 A) 1798